-TROUBLE MANIC FRUSTRATION LP (BLACK VINYL) 2021 repress
+TROUBLE MANIC FRUSTRATION LP (BLACK VINYL or gold) 2021 repress

 Manic Frustration immediately pulls you into a time warp of 70’s metal bliss, with its razor-sharp guitar tones and muscular, crisp production!